The Zarankiewicz problem on tripartite graphs: Introduction

-They highlighted the case $t = 2$ ($K_3(2)$ is the \emph{octahedral} graph).
-When $t = 2$, \cref{thm:BES} implies that $\tau = \cO(n^{11/12})$ and they conjectured the correct value is $\Theta(n^{1/2})$.
-Their paper initiated extensive study of multipartite Tur\'{a}n-type problems~\cite{Jin92,SzaboTardos06,HaxellSzabo06,LTZ22} which have been a central topic in Combinatorics with applications in graph arboricity~\cite{Alon88}, list colouring~\cite{Haxell01}, defective colouring~\cite{HST03}, and strong chromatic numbers~\cite{Haxell04}.
-Despite this, the only progress on \cref{prob:BES} is a paper of Bhalkikar and Zhao~\cite{BZ23} which gives an alternative proof of \cref{thm:BES} and provides a second extremal example.
-They remarked that, for $t = 2$, ``$cn^{11/12}$ is a natural additive term for \cref{prob:BES} under typical approaches for extremal problems'' and proving $cn^{1/2}$ may be ``hard given the presence of many non-isomorphic constructions''.
+\Cref{prob:BES} saw no progress until a paper of Bhalkikar and Zhao~\cite{BZ23} which gives an alternative proof of $\tau = \cO(n^{1 - 1/(3t^2)})$ and provides a second extremal example based on a blown-up $C_5$.
+They remarked that, for $t = 2$, ``$cn^{11/12}$ is a natural additive term for \cref{prob:BES} under typical approaches for extremal problems'' and proving $\Theta(n^{1/2})$ may be ``hard given the presence of many non-isomorphic constructions''.
+Recently, in simultaneous and independent work, Chen, He, Lo, Luo, Ma, and Zhao~\cite{CHLLMZ24} improved the bound to $\tau = \cO(n^{1 - 1/t(t + 1)})$ and introduced yet a new family of extremal examples.